grscheller/dotfiles/README.md

     * correctly handles newlines in directory names
     * will have issues with colens in directory names
   * POSIX complient script

-  * fish & bash  have a similarly named functions
+Fish & Bash  have a similarly named functions.

-## Shell Scripts Installed in ~/bin
+### Other Bash/POSIX Scripts

+These are installed into `~/bin`.

 * [bsPaq](bin/bsPaq)
   * bootstraps Paq infrastructure for Neovim
-  * then from within nvim run `:PaqSync`
+  * after bootstrap, run `:PaqSync` from within nvim
   * POSIX complient script
 * [buArch](bin/buArch)
   * backup script for my Arch Linux laptop home directory